kchan139/hcmut-archive/README.md

 # hcmut-archive

-This repository contains dumb-ass programs that me and my friends wrote when studying at HCMUT
+This repository contains dumb-ass programs that me and my friends wrote while studying at HCMUT.
+Just dumping them here for my own reference.